brianschardt/browser-model/README.md

 ## Purpose
 This is made to access and store data in the browser that is easily retrieved from different components in Angular.
-This is very similar to a model base system like an ODM. the syntax is very similar to mongoose.
+This is very similar to a model base system like an ODM/ORM. the syntax is very similar to Laravel's Eloquent.
+Each model has events that are triggered which allows for realtime view change.
+This is very useful for large apps when actively checking data slows down the app significantly.

-It stores the data as a json string in the browser, and then queries and parses it to retrieve the data.
-This helps eliminate the need for redundant Http requests, and also complex ways of storing and retrieving data.
-This uses already familiar known backend language.
+This package may actually work with react.
+TBD

 If you refresh the browser the data still exists inside, and is easily retrievable.
 Pretty awesome!